fabianschenk/RESLAM/README.md

 ```

 ### Known Issues
+#### Segmentation Fault with Ceres/Eigen [#2](https://github.com/fabianschenk/RESLAM/issues/2), and [#3](https://github.com/fabianschenk/RESLAM/issues/3).
 Some people report a problem with Ceres/Eigen.
 Please, have a look at [#2](https://github.com/fabianschenk/RESLAM/issues/2), and [#3](https://github.com/fabianschenk/RESLAM/issues/3).
 Make sure that you have the latest (stable) [Eigen version 3.3.X](http://eigen.tuxfamily.org/index.php?title=Main_Page) and that it matches the one used by Ceres.

+#### Segmentation fault after repeated tracking losses [#3](https://github.com/fabianschenk/RESLAM/issues/3)
+In some sequences, e.g. `freiburg2_large_with_loop`, there are depth maps containing mostly invalid values.
+The problem is that the Kinect and most other RGBD sensors cannot reconstruct surfaces far away from sensor (around > 6 m) due to the small baseline of the sensor.
+In such cases, RESLAM does not work and might fail with a segmentation fault after repeated tracking losses.
+This issue will hopefully be fixed in the future.

 ## How to reproduce the results from the paper